 This effect makes it easier for you to feel relaxed, both mentally and physically.
-If you have an anxiety disorder, using a benzodiazepine may make you feel calm and significantly lower your risk of panicking.
+If you have an anxiety disorder, using a benzodiazepine may make you feel calm and significantly lower your risk of panic.

 While effective, benzodiazepines have several downsides.
 The first is that they tend to become less effective over time as the body adjusts to their effects.

 You can read more about these side effects and symptoms, as well as other potential safety issues that are associated with benzodiazepines, in the section below.

-Although benzodiazepines are generally safe when used over the short term, long-term use of most benzodiazepines is generally discouraged by experts due to the risk of abuse.
+According to an article published in the journal, The Mental Health Clinician, although benzodiazepines are generally safe when used over the short term, long-term use of most benzodiazepines is generally discouraged by experts due to the risk of abuse.

 This means that you may need to constantly increase your dose over time to get the same effects from the medication.